taliesinpenbardd/install-almalinux/README.md

   - PHP-FPM with PHP 8.3
 - Adapt the firewall to open ports for Caddy
 - Adapt the PHP-FPM config file to allow Caddy to use it, in case of need of the `reverse_proxy` directive
+- Create a localhost.caddyfile in `/etc/caddy/Caddyfile.d` that you will be able to edit and customize.
+Usually, in this file, you'll want to replace `localhost` with your domain name (e.g. `example.com`).
+As per Caddy rules, no need to precise the scheme, the HTTPS connexion is automatically generated.

+### Note

+This script is tailored for me.
+Use at your own risks.